Automatic printing via the Ongoing Printer Service

 The service writes errors to the Windows Event Log (EVT).
 If an error occurs, the service will pause for one minute before resuming.

 By default, the service will not log the printed files to disk.
 If you want the service to log the files, you have to change the configuration.
-Note that if you log the printed files indefinitely, you may run of disk space.
+Note that if you log the printed files indefinitely, you may run out of disk space.

 The server where you intend to run the Ongoing Printer Service needs to fulfill the following: